Director of Student Development, manager of Access Center

 Alternative Print Assistant

 Eden Gillmer joined the Access Center in January 2019.
-She has earned an AA in Business Administration with honors from Clark College, during which time she was part of the PTK honors society, Nerd Girls, and Japanese Culture Club.
-She is currently seeking a BA from the Carson College of Business, majoring in Management Information Systems and Accounting.
+She has earned a BA from the Carson College of Business at WSU, majoring in Management Information Systems and Accounting, and an AA in Business Administration with honors from Clark College, during which time she was part of the PTK honors society, Nerd Girls, and Japanese Culture Club.
 Eden looks forward to using her skills to make it easier and faster for the Access Center to serve the student population of WSU Vancouver.